 The worst autumn snowstorm on record, a gale-driven blizzard, swept the East Coast of the U.

-The worst autumn snowstorm on record, a gale-driven blizzard, swept the East Coast of the U.S., Dec 12, immobilising one by one, the big cities from Washington, New York to Boston.
+Background: The worst autumn snowstorm on record, a gale-driven blizzard, swept the East Coast of the U.S., Dec 12, immobilising one by one, the big cities from Washington, New York to Boston.

 The worst hit areas in New York lay in 17 inches of snow.
 Many city and suburban trains were out of operation and many of the parkways were closed.
 Almost all entrance and exits in the metropolitan area parkways were blocked with snow drifts or stalled cars.